sc-ventures/cloudbreak-documentation/docs/common-azure/azure-cred-int.md

 Your account must have have an Owner role in order for the interactive credential creation to work.

 > If your account does not have an Owner role, you must you the [app-based credential](azure-launch.md#create-app-based-credential) option instead of the interactive option.
-To review the requirements for both options. refer to [Prerequisites on Azure: Azure roles](azure-pre.md#azure-roles).
+To review the requirements for both options. refer to [Azure roles](azure-pre.md#azure-roles).

 **Steps**